maurovallati/relit2025/index.md

 Single-blind reviewing is used, so submitted papers must use fake/anonymized author names and affiliations.
 Papers must use the latest template and must be submitted as PDF.

-Papers must be submitted as PDF through the [EasyChair conference system](https://easychair.org/conferences/TBC).
+Papers must be submitted as PDF through the [EasyChair conference system](https://easychair.org/conferences/?conf=relit2025).

 ## Deadlines
-* Paper submission deadline: TBC, 2025
+* Paper submission deadline: July 15th, 2025
-* Notification: TBC, 2025
+* Notification: August 8th, 2025
 * Camera-ready paper submission: TBC, 2025